 - Psychological problems can emerge or get maintained via problematic, learned patterns of behaviour.

-- People struggling with psychological problems can learn effective ways to cope, thereby relieving their symptoms and becoming more effective in their lives.
+- People struggling with psychological problems can learn effective ways to cope, enabling them to identify values and thrive

-- Treatment does not need to last years, but rather can be delivered in a concise and time-limited manner, at one or more intervals throughout the child’s developmental lifespan.
+- Treatment does not need to last years, but rather can be delivered in a concise and time-limited manner, at one or more intervals throughout the child’s developmental lifespan well into adulthood.

 - Treatment consists of effective, engaging and practical skills that can be directly applied to situations that occur in everyday life.